30 great campsites

 County Park 7, near New London, has a large beach on Games Lake.

-near Crosslake.
-This Corps of Engineers campground, in the Whitefish Chain on the
+Recreation Area near Crosslake.
+This Corps of Engineers campground, in the Whitefish Chain on the northeast edge of

 Kandiyohi County Park 7 on Games Lake near New London, in west-central Minnesota.
 There’s nothing tranquil about this park, just down the road from Sibley State Park, another popular place to camp.
 But kids love it.